fbef0102/L4D1_2-Plugins/l4dinfectedbots/readme.md

 		* Override L4D2 Vscripts to control infected limit.

 	* v2.8.2 (2023-5-27)
-		* Add a convar, including dead survivors or not
+		* Add a cvar, including dead survivors or not
-		* Add a convar, disable infected bots spawning or not in versus/scavenge mode
+		* Add a cvar, disable infected bots spawning or not in versus/scavenge mode

 	* v2.8.1 (2023-5-22)
 		* Support l4d2 all mutation mode.

 	* v2.8.0 (2023-5-5)
 		* Add Special Infected Weight
-		* Add and modify convars about Special Infected Weight
+		* Add and modify cvars about Special Infected Weight

 	* v2.7.9 (2023-4-13)
 		* Fixed Not Working in Survival Mode